 By blocking your thank you pages, you can ensure that only qualified prospects see them.
 So let's say your thank you page is at https://xyz.com/thank-you/.
 In your robots.txt file, blocking this page would look like this:

-Setting up your robots.txt file properly isn't just improving your own SEO.
+Setting up your robots.txt file properly isn't just improving your own Search Engine Optimization (SEO).
 You are also helping your visitors.
 If the search engine bots can spend their crawl budgets wisely, they will organize and display your content in SERPs in the best way, which means you will be more visible.
 Setting up your robots.txt file doesn't take much effort either.
 This is mostly a one-time setup and you can make small changes if needed.